 Tips for Building a Better Plumbing Website

 If you’re running a small- to medium-sized plumbing company and you want to grow your business, you can learn a lot from watching industry trends and monitoring the top sites.
 But we know you’re probably already wearing too many hats, so we’ve put together the Cliff Notes version.
 Check out these tips based on common mistakes we see plumbing companies make or learn more about we can design you a new plumbing website.

 Social Media for Plumbers

 Facebook Tips for Plumbing Companies

-Facebook isn’t just a way to pass the time and keep in touch with friends.
-This form of social media is used every day by plumbing businesses like yours to generate qualified leads.
+Facebook marketing for plumbers isn’t just a way to pass the time and keep in touch with friends.
+This form of plumbing social media marketing is used every day by businesses like yours to generate qualified leads.
 But it takes a combination of data-driven strategy and consistent effort to do it right.
 In this post, we’ll show you where to focus your efforts.